Last Friday, while my hairdresser* blew my hair straight, I confessed, “I use hot rollers.”

 I like to be unique, but company is a good time.

 My paternal aunt owned a beauty parlor.
 My siblings (younger brother and sister), spent many a Saturday morning, roaming the beauty parlor on a long leash.
 After I tired of chatting with the ladies, pawing through the styling products, and spinning in the chairs, I often sat under dryer hood in the front room.
-I mimicked the patrons as they combed. the women’s mags.
+I mimicked the patrons as they combed through the women’s mags.
 But mostly, I admired their hair.

 Grâce à my auntie, I started using hot rollers at age fourteen.
 I’ve held onto this magical beauty tool since.
 In the back of my mind, I’ve thought, I am a total granny.
 Yet I didn’t care.
 Hot rollers are easy, a sure thing.
 They’re my secret weapon to bouncy, too-good-to-be-true curls.